 - Whether or not it looks like you are exaggerating your pain level

 When determining whether your back pain is related to an impairment listing, the SSA will look at a list of spinal disorders that can be measured objectively.

 Nerve Root Compression

-A nerve root compression may meet the requirements for a disability listing when the spinal nerve root is compressed causing radiating pain, limited range of motion, weakened muscles, and dulled reflexes.
-An MRI may show nerve root compression or a lumbar diagnosis may be made with a positive straight leg rising test.
-Your back pain may limit your vocational abilities, including ability to walk, stoop, and more.
+A nerve root compression may meet the requirements for a disability listing when the spinal nerve root is compressed causing radiating pain, limited range of motion, weakened muscles and dulled reflexes.
+An MRI may show nerve root compression, or a lumbar diagnosis may be made with a positive straight leg raising test.
+Your back pain may limit your vocational abilities, including your ability to walk, stoop and more.
 Reduced functional capacity may make you more likely to be approved for disability benefits due to nerve root compression.

 A herniated disc is often referred to as a bulging disc or ruptured disc.
 It involves the soft discs between your vertebrae that act to relieve pressure from the bones.
 Treatment often involves physical therapy, nonsteroidal pain medications, injections and oral steroids.
 Spinal surgery is sometimes an option.

 Herniated discs can cause severe back pain.
 In order to be considered for SSD/SSI, your condition must have lasted or be expected to last at least one year.
 Many herniated discs heal within a year, but those that don’t may require additional treatment.
 Other conditions that may involve a herniated disc include nerve root compression, stenosis and arachnoiditis.

 Spinal stenosis occurs when the spinal canal narrows and compresses the nerves.
 This can cause severe back pain as well as reflex abnormalities, weakness in the arms and legs, pain in the arms, sensory deficits and wasting muscles.
 Walking often aggravates the pain associated with spinal stenosis.